Incoming International, Visiting and Erasmus Disabled Students

-- Evidence of disability not originally in English must be translated by a recognised professionally recognised translator.
+- Evidence of disability not originally in English must be translated by a professionally recognised translator.

 Funding for International students

 Students from the UK (England, Scotland, and Wales) are not eligible for support that may have been recommended in their Disability Student Allowance application in the UK.
-UK students with disabilities will be able to register for disability supports offered to all other registrants, but no funded support on the DSA application will be discussed.
-Please make sure to review disability supports provided by Trinity and exam accommodations (e.g. human note-takers are now replaced, wherever possible, by use of relevant assistive technology) when deciding on studying abroad.
+Disabled students from the UK will be able to apply for disability supports offered to all other students, but no funded support on the DSA application will be discussed.
+Please make sure to review disability supports provided by Trinity and exam accommodations (e.g. human note takers are now replaced, wherever possible, by the use of relevant assistive technology) when deciding on studying abroad.